 It doesn’t happen very often, but I love it when I pick up a book simply planning to scan the first few pages and find myself still reading an hour later.
-It’s wonderful to get completely swept away, and I must say it was completely unexpected when I picked up anarchist Victor Serge’s Memoirs of a Revolutionary (Mémoires d’un révolutionnaire, 1951; tr. from the French by Peter Sedgwick with George Paizis; 2012).
+It’s wonderful to get completely swept away, and it was completely unexpected when I picked up anarchist Victor Serge’s Memoirs of a Revolutionary.
 I don’t know why I expected this book to be somewhat dry; this is an NYRB Classic, after all, and one thing I’ve learned is that their books are first and foremost superbly written in a manner that utilizes language to capture the reader.
 What — “utilizes language?”
 Now, what I just wrote is stuffy.
 Rest assured: the book is not.

 Please note that I’m not in any way an expert on Victor Serge or his philosophies.
 While my minor as an undergrad was in modern European history, with a particular interest in the early twentieth century, I’m no longer so naïve as to think those few courses in any way gave me the ability to speak cogently on Marxism or on the Russian Revolution.
 So this “review” will not engage with the text as a body of philosophy.
 Just know that it is a fascinating perspective on a fascinating time in history by a masterful writer.
-I do know that much now.
+I’m confident I can attest to that much.

 Victor Serge (Victor Lvovich Kibalchich; 1890 – 1947) was born in Brussells to exiled Russian anti-Tsarists.
 In fact, this book begins with the assassination of Tsar Alexander II, ten years before Serge was born.
 One of the men executed due to his role in the assassination was Nikolai Ivanovich Kibalchich, a distant relative.
 While Serge grew up, his parents kept on the wall a picture of those hanged for the assassination.
 That said, so powerful are Serge’s impressions from his youth that one feels he came to his views independently of his parents: